Citizen Engagement in Political Processes

 NDI held study missions and legislative policy seminars for members of parliament, focusing on decentralization, gender responsive budgeting and natural resource regulation, among other topics.
 These strengthened legislators’ knowledge in specific policy areas, encouraged collaboration with the executive branch and civil society organizations, and aimed to improve lawmakers’ oversight abilities.

-As part of its assistance to legislative staff, NDI provided training for the Legislative Information Service (LIS) staff to meet the legislature’s research needs.
-NDI oversaw the refurbishment of the legislature’s library and archives, and acquired a collection of regional publications and legal texts for the library.
+To assist legislative research needs, NDI provided training for the Legislative Information Service (LIS), oversaw the refurbishment of the legislature’s library and archives, and acquired a collection of regional publications and legal texts for the library.
 The Institute also supported the creation of a website for the legislature and assisted the press bureaus of the House and Senate to update and manage the site.
 Additionally, NDI helped to establish the legislature’s first ever Legislative Budget Office (LBO), which now conducts fiscal impact analysis.

 Strengthening Electoral Processes